 Faker has been competing at the highest level since 2013 and is widely considered as one of the best mid-laners in the world.
 Since his career began there have been many new mid lane champions, yet Faker has amazingly managed to master them all not long after their release.

-In an interview with Korizon Esports, the Korean spoke about his ability to master new champions, and explained how he’s able to do it so quickly.
+In a video uploaded to Korizon Esports YouTube channel, the Korean spoke about his ability to master new champions, and explained how he’s able to do it so quickly.

 “It's important to always train in your imagination, during your daily routine” said Faker.
 It would seem that he not only trains in the game but also in his day to day life, imagining the endless possibilities with new champions.